falkaer/the-guide/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 Next up, we have the softmax operator.
 You will find the three shaders needed for the softmax operator in ```shaders::softmax.wgsl``` or [online][5].

 In this case, finding and communicating the maximum value and the sum is a lot more complicated on a GPU.
 The implementation provided is not even using all the possible threads, but just a single work group to make the code more readable.
 Implementing a tree reduction with iterative calls to max and sum shaders is left as an exercise.
 So you don't need to know what that is right now, just know that it is not just implemented suboptimally, but even without more than 32 threads.
 I did however cheat a little bit and use shared memory, to make it a bit faster.
-Don't worry about shared memory, I will introduce it later on.

 <figure markdown>
 ![Image](../figures/immediate_softmax_benchmark.png){ width="800" }